Tales64/Professional-README-Generator/README2.md

 ![badge](https://img.shields.io/badge/license-Apache,Academic,GNU,ISC,MIT,Mozilla,Open-brightgreen)<br />

 ## Description
-   Its made to help auto generate READMEs.
-It is made for a class homework and to help me actually create readmes for my class homeworks.
+   This project was made to finish a homework.
+Its make it so i don't have to make Readmes all the time.
 ## Table of Contents
 - [Description](#description)
 - [Installation](#installation)